Circle of Dead Children

 Circle of Dead Children is an American deathgrind band formed in Pittsburgh, Pennsylvania in 1998.
-After the release of a self-titled demo that was put out the same year they formed, Circle of Dead Children signed on with Willowtip Records to release their debut full-length album, Starving the Vultures, which comprised the demo tracks as well as several new ones.
+After the release of a self-titled demo the same year they formed, Circle of Dead Children signed with Willowtip Records to release their debut full-length album, Starving the Vultures, which comprised the demo tracks as well as several new ones.

-After leaving Willowtip Circle of Dead Children, one after another, signed to numerous other labels including S.O.A.
+After leaving Willowtip, Circle of Dead Children signed to numerous other labels including S.O.A.
 Records, Robodog Records (now called Robotic Empire), Necropolis Records, Deathvomit Records, Martyr Music Group, Earache Records, Displeased Records and Candlelight Records.
-Since the group's debut, the band has undergone numerous lineup changes; the only remaining original and consistent member is Joe Horvath.
+Since the group's debut, the band has undergone numerous lineup changes.
+The only remaining original and consistent member is Joe Horvath.

 History

 Formation and early history

-Circle of Dead Children formed after Joe Horvath and Jason Andrews previous band, .blackwel. had broken up.
-They joined with John Kubacka, David Good and Jon Miciolek who had been playing in various punk bands at the time.
-Following their tenth practice they recorded and self-financed their first and only demo cassette, which was self-titled.
-There were one-hundred copies made for distribution, and it subsequently sold out at their first two live shows.
-The demo contained four tracks and had a total playing time of just 5:45.
-The band focused on playing around the Pittsburgh area for its first couple years of existence.
-Each of the live concerts during the first couple of years had seen vocalist, Joe Horvath, commit to self-battery and bloodshed, adding to the shock value.
+Circle of Dead Children formed after Joe Horvath and Jason Andrews's previous band, .blackwel., had broken up.
+They joined with John Kubacka, David Good and Jon Miciolek, who had been playing in various punk bands at the time.
+Following their tenth practice, they recorded and self-financed their first and only demo cassette, which was self-titled.
+They made one hundred copies for distribution, and it sold out at their first two live shows.
+The demo contained four tracks and had a total playing time of 5:45.
+The band focused on playing around the Pittsburgh area for its first couple of years.
+Horvath committed self-battery and bloodshed in each live concert during the first couple of years for shock value.

 Starving the Vultures

 Shortly after releasing a demo cassette, Circle of Dead Children signed a deal with Willowtip Records and developed their first album, Starving the Vultures.
-It contained the four tracks from their demo cassette in addition to ten more songs.
-They recorded this release with Todd Doehring at a makeshift studio inside of a now demolished giant warehouse building, called Plus/Minus Studios, Pittsburgh, Pennsylvania.
-Todd had little experience recording death-metal at the time, having mostly recorded/produced jazz and avant-garde groups/bands.
+It contained the four tracks from their demo cassette and ten more songs.
+They recorded this release with Todd Doehring at a makeshift studio inside of a now demolished warehouse building, called Plus/Minus Studios, Pittsburgh, Pennsylvania.
+Doehring had little experience recording death-metal at the time, having mostly recorded/produced jazz and avant-garde groups/bands.
 The album was released in 1998, on compact disc through Willowtip Records.
 A limited edition vinyl LP version with a pressing of 500 was released through Italian record label, S.O.A.
-Records and has long since been sold out.
-The album received positive reviews, praising the band's unique approach of extreme metal.
+Records, and has long since been sold out.
+The album received positive reviews, praising the band's approach to extreme metal.
 The fourteen tracks have a total playing time of 24:18.